wp-plugins/folder-gallery/readme.txt

 * Lightbox JS Engine: Lightbox 2, Fancybox 2, Lightview 3 [optional] or none
 * Display Thumbnails (thumbnails): all = standard Gallery, single = displays a single thumbnail linked to the lightbox gallery, none = displays a link to the lightbox gallery
+* Sort pictures by (sort) : pictures are sorted by filename (filename) or in reverse order (filename_desc)
 * Number of images per row (columns)
 * Thumbnails width and height (width & height)
 * Picture border (border)
 * Padding and Margin (padding & margin)
-* Picture subtitle (subtitle): default (title + picture number), filename, filenamewithoutextension, none
+* Caption Format (caption): default (title + picture number), filename, filenamewithoutextension, smartfilename (filename with underscores and front numbers removed), none
+* Show Thumbnail Captions (show_thumbnail_captions): yes (true) or no (false).
+Display (or not) the caption under the picture thumbnail.
+* Fancybox Caption Style: Inside, Outside, Over, Float, None.
+Available with Fancybox engine only.
 * Autoplay Speed: Slideshow speed in seconds.
 0 to turn autoplay off.
 Available with Fancybox engine only.

 Most of theses settings can be overridden using the corresponding shortcode :